johnnyip/Search-Engine-Project/README.md

 !!!
 Performance of Crawling is much slower (~30 minutes) under Docker environment.
     Performance in local is much faster (~2 minutes).

+!!!
+DB file in backend-java is a blank template.
+It is used for future data update during initialization.

 In case any error occurs, please remove all files and run docker compose again.

 ### Prerequisites